mark-watson/haskell_book/manuscript/tutorial-impure.md

      -> ((T.Socket, T.SockAddr) -> IO ()) -> m GHC.Conc.Sync.ThreadId
 ~~~~~~~~

 Don't let line 3 scare you; the GHCi repl is just showing you where this type of **MonadIO** is defined.
-The return type refers to a thread ID that is passed to the function **forever :: Monad m => m a -> m b** that is defined in the module **Control.Monad** and lets the thread run until it teminates.
+The return type refers to a thread ID that is passed to the function **forever :: Monad m => m a -> m b** that is defined in the module **Control.Monad** and lets the thread run until it terminates.

 The *network-simple* package is fairly high level and relatively simple to use.
 If you are interested you can find many client/server examples on the web that use the lower-level *network* package.